rboulle/libre-software-lessons-fr-and-en/questions-en.md

 * Can I use a GPL code with private binary modules ?
 How ?

 * What is libc ?
 Explain.
 What is its license ?
 Why it is GPLed ?

+## Package 8

+* What is the license of https://mpc-hc.org/about/ ?
+Could they have chosen another one ?
+Which ones ?
+Why ?